What is CHESS?

 - Full legal ownership: Since the shares you purchase are owned under your HIN (including your name and tax file number), CHESS gives you direct access to your shares – as opposed to someone else holding them on your behalf, like in the custodian model (more on this below, including the risk involved).

 - Less paperwork: CHESS-sponsored traders will be issued a single statement at the end of the financial year (in some circumstances you will still receive statements from share registries).

-- Easy to update personal information: If you need to update personal information such as your name, address or tax file number, you can easily update this through your CHESS-sponsored broker.
+Easy to update personal information: If you need to update personal information such as your name, address or tax file number, you can easily update this through your CHESS-sponsored platform.
 You would only need to do this once instead of having to notify several sub registers.

-- Access to DRPs and BSPs: CHESS gives investors the ability to elect or cancel dividend and distribution reinvestment plan (DRP) and bonus share plan (BSP) for their CHESS holdings.
+Access to DRPs and BSPs: CHESS gives investors the ability to elect or cancel dividend and dividend reinvestment plans (DRP) and bonus share plan (BSP) for their CHESS holdings.

 What are the main difference between the CHESS subregister and the custodian model?

-Should custodian brokers face the risk of a shutdown, there may be delays before shares are returned to customers.
-In fact, the custodian model has left investors out-of-pocket on numerous occasions throughout history, locking them out of their portfolios in instances where a broker goes under.
+Should custodian platforms face the risk of a shutdown, there may be delays before shares are returned to customers.
+In fact, the custodian model has left investors out-of-pocket on numerous occasions throughout history, locking them out of their portfolios in instances where a platform goes under.

-Under a CHESS-sponsored model, those investors would have been able to access and transfer their Australian shares to new brokers as soon as the collapse occurred.
+Under a CHESS-sponsored model, those investors would have been able to access and transfer their Australian shares to a new account as soon as the collapse occurred.

-While Stake does not suggest that custodian-based brokers are more prone to collapse, when investing, it’s important to consider all risks involved.
+While Stake does not suggest that custodian-based platforms are more prone to collapse, when investing, it’s important to consider all risks involved.